davikrehalt/blog/Zeta2.md

 Let's think about this story a little bit more.
 The Frobenius on the l-adic etale K-theory can be constructed by the following.
 Take a category $C$ over $\mathbb{F}_q$, and base-change to $\bar{\mathbb{F}_q}$.
 This has a canonical arithmetic (non-linear) Frobenius.
 This gives the action of arithmetic Frobenius on the bott-inverted étale cohomology.
+For p-adic cohomology theory, we need some idea of how the arithmetic Frobenius on TP relates to the geometric Frobenius.

 By the way, the above story sheafifies to a scheme of course.
 Give